-You can call CAPS at 407-823-2811 or drop by to schedule an initial assessment appointment that is convenient to your schedule.
+You can call CAPS at 407-823-2811 or drop by in-person or use our online scheduling system (Click here) to schedule an initial assessment appointment that is convenient to your schedule.
 Because many students use our services, there may be a waiting period as the semester goes on (usually from a few days to 2 weeks) before the first appointment can be scheduled.

-Please Note: A limited number of walk-in appointments are available each day for students who need to be seen on that same day.
+A limited number of same-day/urgent appointments are available each day for students who need to be immediately seen on that same day.
 Scheduling of these appointments starts at 8:30am each day Monday-Friday.
-If you are in crisis, please inform the receptionist and we will make every attempt to respond to you as soon as possible.
+If you are in crisis, please inform the support staff and we will make every attempt to respond to you as soon as possible.

 The First Appointment

-Plan to arrive 30 minutes early to complete the initial paperwork.
-You and your counselor will then begin an assessment of your concerns and decide how CAPS may be of assistance to you.
+You will need to first complete initial paperwork/forms, which could take approximately 30 minutes to complete.
+We will send you a link to the the intake packet instructions via TEXT on the morning of your appointment.
+We need to receive the completed online forms by 10 am in order to process the information and provide to your counselor.
+You and your counselor will meet either in person or via video to begin an assessment of your concerns and decide how CAPS may be of assistance to you.
 By the end of the first appointment, your counselor will help you summarize your concerns and explore treatment options for resolving them.

 Canceling an Appointment

-If you must miss a session due to illness or emergency, please contact the center to cancel the appointment 24 hours in advance.
+If you must miss a session due to illness or emergency, please contact the center via phone or use our online cancellation form (Click here) to cancel the appointment 24 hours in advance.
 Services at CAPS are offered on an appointment basis.
 Time is reserved in our schedules whenever a student requests services.
 We also provide optional text reminders to help students attend these appointments.
 Canceling or missing appointments cause problems that go beyond a financial impact on our center.
 When an appointment is made, it takes an available time slot away from another client and missed appointments delay the delivery of health care to other clients, some who are in crisis.

 You should be aware of the following policy that exists at CAPS regarding missed appointments.
 This policy is necessitated by our mission to serve as many UCF students as possible and we regret any hardships this may cause.